Effects of operator nonlocality on closures for multicomponent reactive flows based on dispersion analysis: Local formulation

 {}

-where $D_{kl}$ represents the diffusivity coefficient associated with the flux of the $k$-th species due to a gradient in the species.
+where $D_{kl}$ represents the diffusivity coefficient associated with the flux of the $k$-th species due to a gradient in the $l$-th species.
 These coefficients are written explicitly as

-Here, $\tau_{mix}$ denotes the characteristic mixing time associated with a particular turbulent flow.
-These two quantities, the mixing time and eddy diffusivity, are measured from a non-reactive flow using methods such as the macroscopic forcing method (MFM) of \cite{mani_2021, shirian_2020}.
+Here, $\tau_{mix}$ denotes a characteristic mixing time associated with a particular turbulent flow.
+These two quantities, the mixing time and eddy diffusivity, are measured from an auxiliary, non-reactive flow.
+For example, the macroscopic forcing method (MFM) detailed in \cite{mani_2021, shirian_2022} allows for the diagnostic measurement of flow parameters by measuring the turbulent flow's response to analytic and exact imposed forcing.

 The most novel implication of the derivation approach used to obtain this model, however, is that it invokes an implied model for the fluctuating fields themselves.
 As a result, it is possible to determine the actual local form of the fluctuations and to close not only the scalar transport term, but also the unclosed reaction terms in the standard RANS equations.
 This closure expression can be written as